 Delegates are expected to bring their own (digital) coursebooks/training materials and personal computer devices.

-Day-to-Day Course Topics
+Day-to-Day Course Topics (to be negotiated)

 - Arrival participants

 - course aims, questionnaire review / finetuning expectations

 - have a critical look at myths and rumours about dyslexia;

 - compare individual knowledge and experience with regard to dyslexia and its effect on our pupils;